 Zone 7’s Commitment to Transparency:

 At Zone 7, transparency is one of our core values.
 Zone 7 has posted all sampling data, reports and presentations to the Board on its website where the public can access it anytime.
-We have also included this data in our 2018 and 2019 Consumer Confidence Reports.
-In addtion to that, we have created a PFAS Information Sheet that is regularly updated to help our customers better understand this issue.
+We have also included this data in our annual Consumer Confidence Reports.
+In addition to that, we have a PFAS Information Sheet and Quarterly Monitoring Update that are regularly updated to help our customers better understand this issue.
 We have also compiled local, state and federal resources for our consumers to easily access.
 All of this information can be found in the links below.
 Should you have any additional questions, please send a message to our Water Quality Manager, Gurpal Deol.

 Click on the links below for Zone 7 PFAS information: